ray-project/ray/doc/source/tutorial.rst

   Waiting for redis server at 127.0.0.1:48251 to respond...
   Starting local scheduler with 12 CPUs and 0 GPUs.
   View the web UI at http://localhost:8888/notebooks/ray_ui28155.ipynb

+Optionally, if you have Jupyter notebook installed, you can visit the URL on the last line of your Ray session's output to see the web UI.
+By following the authenticated login instructions, you will be able to debug some of Ray's system state by searching for tasks and objects in the object store.

 Immutable remote objects
 ------------------------